chyvak1831/starter_img/README.md

 # ❔ About
-This theme keeps your time: it provides main ecommerce pages ready to easy and fast customize (home, catalog, single page) and a few great features which usually used or must have.
+This theme **keeps your time**: it provides main ecommerce pages ready to easy and fast customize (home, catalog, single page) and a few great **features which usually used or must have**.

 #### ✔️ Pros
 ✓ easy to customize layout